rafael-pieri/sintegra-consultant/README.md

 ## sintegra-search-engine

 ### Overview
-Application responsible for searching information from a company in Sintegra.
+Application responsible for searching information of a company in Sintegra.

 ### Requirements
 - Docker Engine (More information at: https://docs.docker.com/get-docker)